appium/appium/docs/troubleshooting.md

 * Make sure your system is set up appropriately (i.e., XCode is updated, Android SDK is installed and `ANDROID_HOME` is set: [setup instructions](https://github.com/appium/appium/blob/master/docs/running-on-osx.md))
 * Make sure the paths to your applications are correct

-# Android

-* Make sure the Android emulator is up and running.
-* It's sometimes useful to run `adb kill-server && adb devices`.
-This can reset the connection to the Android device.
-* Make sure you know about the `app-package`, `app-activity`, and `app-wait-activity` desiredCapabilities (see [this doc](https://github.com/appium/appium/blob/master/docs/running-tests.md#run-android) for more information).

-# IOS

-* Make sure Instruments.app is not open
-* If you're running the simulator, make sure your actual device is not plugged in
-* Make sure the accessibility helper is turned off in your Settings app
-* Make sure the app is compiled for the version of the simulator that's being run
-* If you've ever run Appium with sudo, you might need to `sudo rm /tmp/instruments_sock` and try again as not-sudo.

 # If you're running Appium.app

 * Update the app and restart.
 If you get a message saying the app can't be updated,